T 301.656.8850 Ext. 425

-An unwavering believer in the power of education, Stephanie serves as Vice-Chair of the Board of Trustees of the Washington School for Girls (WSG), an all-girls, tuition-free private school.
+An unwavering believer in the power of education, Ms. Perry serves as Vice-Chair of the Board of Trustees of the Washington School for Girls (WSG), an all-girls, tuition-free private school.
 Located in the District of Columbia, WSG provides access to education and support to 3rd through 8th grade students and their families in order to prepare them for success in high school and beyond.
 The Firm has also fervently supported WSG for several years.

 What is a Power of Appointment?